 The short answer: yes, when done correctly.

-The longer answer is that there’s a lot of confusion about the difference between “cash discounts” and “surcharges,” and that confusion has led to labeling surcharge programs as cash discount programs.
+The longer answer is that there’s a lot of confusion about the difference between “cash discounts” and “surcharges,” or “checkout fees” and that confusion has led to labeling surcharge programs as cash discount programs.
 Let’s look at the differences between the two and how you can stay on the right side of laws and card brand regulations.

 - Cash Discount vs. Surcharge

 - Should You Implement a Cash Discount?